module-federation/aegis-host/README.md

 The framework automatically persists domain models as JSON documents using the default adapter configured for the server.
 In-memory, filesystem, and MongoDB adapters are provided.
 Adapters can be extended and individualized per model.
 Additionally, de/serialization can be customized.
 Finally, every write operation generates an event that can be forwarded to an external event or data source.

 A common datasource factory manages adapters and provides access to each service’s individual datasource.
 The factory supports federated schemas (think GraphQL) through relations defined between datasources in the _ModelSpec_.
-With local caching, not only is data federated, **but related objects can also be retrieved** and their methods invoked.
+With local caching, not only is data federated, **but so are the domain models and their inbound ports**.
 ```js
 const customer = order.customer(); // relation defined in ModelSpec
 const creditCard = customer.decrypt().creditCardNumber;